 EU declares Nicaragua’s envoy persona non grata

-The EU has ordered Nicaragua’s ambassador out of the bloc in a tit-for-tat move.
-Last month, the Central American country forced the EU’s envoy to leave amid tensions with Brussels.
+The EU has ordered Nicaragua’s ambassador to leave Brussels in a tit-for-tat move.
+Last month, the Central American country forced the bloc's envoy to leave amid bilateral tensions.

 In a statement published on Monday, officials in Brussels explained that the EU had acted in “response to the decision by the Nicaraguan government on 28 September to declare the head of the EU Delegation to Nicaragua as persona non grata.”